openhab/openhab-addons/bundles/org.openhab.binding.dali/README.md

  - group (group of DALI devices)
  - rgb (virtual device consisting of three directly addressed devices that represent r/g/b (LED) color channels)

-This binding was tested on a DALI 1-bus with daliserver 0.2.
+This binding was tested on a DALI 1 bus with daliserver 0.2.

 ## Discovery